sn1p3r46/introsde-2015-assignment-2/README.md

 </p>

 The project implements both a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) server and a client that is able to perform and test the server functionalities, the server can handle multiple body type formats: [JSON](https://en.wikipedia.org/wiki/JSON) and [XML](https://en.wikipedia.org/wiki/XML).
-For this assignment I have implemented also the Extra Points requests.
+For this assignment I have implemented also all **Extra Points** requests.

 The project is totally developed in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), making use of [Jersey](https://jersey.java.net/) RESTfull library, [JAXB](https://en.wikipedia.org/wiki/Java_Architecture_for_XML_Binding) **Java Architecture for XML Binding**, [Jackson](https://github.com/FasterXML/jackson) for JSON binding and [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) for the persistency.